sainikhilll/revature-fsd-java/projects/Project1/bank-app/README.md

-# BANKING_OPERATIONS_UI_APP
+# BANK_APP
 ## Project Description
 The Bank app is a web-based application that simulates banking operations.
 A customer can apply for an account, view their balance, and make withdrawals and deposits.
-An employee can aprove or deny accounts and view account balances for their customers.
+An employee can view accounts and view account transactions for their customers.
 ### User Stories